Halloween Makes It More Than Spooky on the Road

 Tips for Parents

-- Adults should always accompany children and supervise their “trick or treat” activities.
+- Adults should accompany children at all times and supervise their “trick or treat” activities.

 - Teach children to “stop, look left-right-left, and listen” before they cross the street.